maelle/simplymaelle/content/post/2020-03-01-hugo-maintenance.md

 To figure out what needs to be changed, you'll probably want to read the changelog (or commit history) of your theme, and maybe even Hugo changelog.

-Often, changes in your theme, and work needed on
+Often, changes in your theme, and work needed on your website, won't be dramatic: the theme folder update, maybe one config parameter, a few lines diff in your custom layouts.

 # Follow Hugo news?

 If you wrote no custom layouts and use a very well maintained theme, you might never need to keep up with Hugo changes yourself.
 However, if you've written Hugo themes, or strive to become a contributor to your theme, you might want to read [Hugo changelogs](https://gohugo.io/news/), follow [Hugo's source repository](https://github.com/gohugoio/hugo), or [Hugo's Twitter account](https://twitter.com/GoHugoIO), etc.

+So yep having your custom layouts

+# Quick fixes to bad news

+Retrograte Hugo, build locally, manual Netlify deploy.
+Set time aside later for real fix.